-Tell me dear friends and fellow cooks, what good things are happening in your kitchen this month?
+Tell me dear readers, what's happening in your kitchen this month?

 Cooking and writing have been a lifelong passion.